 - For a petition to receive a response from the council it must receive 100 or more valid signatures;

-- If the petition receives fewer than 1500 valid signatures it will be referred to the relevant Assistant Director and Executive Board Portfolio Holder for their consideration and response;
+- If the petition receives fewer than 1500 valid signatures it will be referred to the relevant Director and Cabinet Portfolio Holder for their consideration and response;

 - If the petition receives over 1500 valid signatures it will be referred to the Monitoring Officer and the Chair of the Audit and Corporate Governance Committee for consideration.
 It will then be determined where the petition should be considered.
 This could be any committee of the council or Full Council as and when appropriate;